Information Forms for Students

 All other student teachers are evaluated using the Student Teacher Assessment. ( Elementary Program (Grades 1-8) and Special Ed Program (Mild/Moderate Disabilities K-12).

-Reference information regarding the student teacher assessment for the elementary and the mild moderate disabilities special education programs, including the scoring guide, may be in the Supervisor Assessment Guide.
+Reference information regarding the student teacher assessment for the elementary and the mild moderate disabilities special education programs, including the scoring rubric, can be found in the Supervisor Assessment Guide.

 The purpose of completing the responsibility schedule at the beginning of the semester is to allow the mentor and student teacher the opportunity to create a semester long plan.
 In this way, sufficient time may be allotted to develop the professional knowledge, skills and dispositions necessary to become a teacher.
 It is understood that this plan may be revised during the semester as circumstances warrant.